uccross/skyhookdm-arrow/cpp/src/arrow/adapters/arrow-rados-cls/docs/deploy.md

 2. Build and install SkyhookDM and [PyArrow](https://pypi.org/project/pyarrow/) (with Rados Parquet extensions) using [this](../scripts/deploy_skyhook.sh) script.

-3. Update your Ceph configuration file with the below line and restart the OSD daemons to load the updated configuration.
+3. Update your Ceph configuration file with the line below and restart the OSD daemons to load the arrow CLS libraries.
 ```
-osd class load list = *
+osd class load list = arrow
 ```

 # Interacting with SkyhookDM